Amarillo, TX

 Amarillo's 3 counties show moderate divergence — Potter County carries the most risk (Elevated) while Randall County anchors the lower end.

 Amarillo, TX shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Potter County contributes the most structural risk (Elevated, driven by permit growth), while Randall County anchors the lower end (Below Average).
+Potter County contributes the most structural risk (Elevated, driven by permit growth), while Randall County anchors the lower end (Low Risk).

 | County | Score ▼ |